mhchristiansen/lang-paradox/README.md

 2¥. %EASY_SUCCESSFUL (for easy conventions) and %HARD_SUCCESSFUL (for hard conventions)
 3. propNeigh_Easy (for easy conventions) and propNeigh_Hard (for hard conventions)

-in code (horizontalTransmission.R and verticalTransmission.R)
+in code (horizontalTransmission_corrected.R and verticalTransmission.R)

 1. mEEAA (for easy conventions)  mEHA (for hard conventions)
 2. numIEEA (for easy conventions) and numIEH (for hard conventions)